canonical/hotsos/defs/README.md

 #### raises
 Defines the issue and message we want to raise.
-For example a check may want to raise an issue using type core.issues.issue_types.Foo with a message that contains format fields that need to be populated.
+For example a check may want to raise an issue using type core.issues.issue_types.Foo with a message that contains format fields that need to be populated with results.

 format